Sharp systolic inequalities for Reeb flows on the three-sphere: Introduction

 \begin{mainthm} For every neighborhood $\mathscr{R}$ of the flow of $R_{\alpha_0}$ in the $C^0_{\mathrm{loc}}(\R \times S^3,S^3)$-topology there exists a contact form $\alpha$ on $S^3$ which is smoothly isotopic to $\alpha_0$ such that the flow of $R_{\alpha}$ belongs to $\mathscr{R}$ and

 Moreover, for every $c>0$ there exists a contact form $\alpha$ on $S^3$ which is smoothly isotopic to $\alpha_0$ and such that

 \end{mainthm}

 By Gray's stability theorem, the contact forms $\alpha$ which appear in the above theorem are tight.
 Another way of stating the second conclusion of the above theorem is that the systolic ratio is unbounded from above on the space of tight contact forms on $S^3$.
+It is worth noticing that these tight contact forms with arbitrarily high systolic ratio can be chosen to be close to the standard one in the following weak sense: after a time reparametrization, their Reeb flow becomes $C^0_{\mathrm{loc}}$-close to the standard Reeb flow (see Remark \ref{howclose} below).

 The proofs of the above two theorems are based on reading the dynamics of a Reeb flow by means of a disk-like global surface of section.
 Theorem \ref{main1} makes use of a fixed point theorem for area-preserving diffeomorphisms of the disk which are $C^1$-close to the identity, while the construction of the contact forms of Theorem \ref{main2} exploits the fact that this fixed point theorem fails for maps which are $C^1$-far from the identity.
-These results are presented in Section \ref{fixpointsec}, but for the reader's convenience they are also informally discussed in Section \ref{intro-proof}, which concludes the Introduction.
+These results are presented in Section \ref{fixpointsec}, but since they might have some independent interest they are also informally discussed in Section \ref{intro-proof}, which concludes the Introduction.

 Theorem \ref{main1} has several consequences, which we now discuss.
 Details about the precise derivation of these consequences from Theorem \ref{main1} are given in Section \ref{proofs}.